hyperledger-gerrit-archive/fabric-ca/docs/source/index.rst

-Welcome to Hyperledger Fabric CA (Certifacte Authority)
+Welcome to Hyperledger Fabric CA (Certificate Authority)
 =======================================================

 This build of the docs is from the "|version|" branch